 The Outsiders Characters List: Character Traits and Analysis

-Meet the Greasers and Socs who defined a generation.
+Meet the Greasers and Socs, whose conflicts and loyalties defined a generation.

 S.E.
 Hinton’s The Outsiders hinges on its unforgettable characters – teenagers navigating loyalty, loss, and the harsh realities of social division in 1960s Tulsa.